 If you are a regular Steam gamer, you might need your Steam ID 64.
-Some Steam games have the option to allow you to make a white list around users in a Steam group.
+Some Steam games have the option to allow you to make a white list of users in a Steam group.
 If you require your Steam ID 64, follow the steps mentioned below.
-You can grab your ID directly from the Steam client or you can use a third party website to reduce the clutter.
+You can grab your ID directly from the Steam client or you can use a third-party website to reduce the clutter.

 You can easily look up your Steam ID by retrieving it from the Profile URL.
 You might need to look hard and jot down the ID somewhere manually but this method is the most efficient and safe.

 - Click on “Steam” in the upper left corner in the Steam client.
 Click on “Settings” when the menu drops down.

 - After you open the Settings, you will navigate to the “Interface” panel.
 Here you will find a checkbox that says “Display Steam URL address bar when available”.
 Check it.

 - After saving the changes, click on your profile in the Steam client.
 Your Steam 64 ID will be listed in the URL in the upper left corner of the screen.

 You can obtain details regarding your Steam ID 64 from a third-party website.
 Do note that for this solution, you still have to follow the steps listed above.
 This is more like an extension of the first method.

 - Right-click while on your profile page.
 From the list of options select “Copy Page URL”.